 rsync

 to transfer directly to the destination.
 This avoids downloading to your local machine and re-uploading, which is slower and wasteful.
-The WordPress migration guide covers this approach in detail.
+See How to transfer files over SSH using SCP for one-off copies, rsync commands for incremental sync, and the WordPress migration guide for how this applies to site migrations.

 Use SSH for bulk permission fixes.
 While SFTP supports